amzn/alexa-coho/README.md

 - Making a simple call to an HTTPS endpoint

 ## Usage
-The sample code provided in LightingAPI/SampleVirtualDevice.js can be used in the step 2 of “What You Need to Do” section of the [technical document](https://developer.amazon.com/public/binaries/content/assets/html/alexa-lighting-api.html).
-Once rest of the steps have been completed and you begin testing by linking and running discovery, you should see a dummy light if you navigate through Settings to Connected Home in the Alexa Companion app.
+You can use the LightingAPI/SampleVirtualDevice.js sample in step 2 of the “What You Need to Do” section of the [Alexa Lighting API documentation](https://developer.amazon.com/public/binaries/content/assets/html/alexa-lighting-api.html).
+After you complete the remaining steps in the “What You Need to Do” section, test by linking and running discovery.
+In the Alexa companion app, when you navigate through Settings to Connected Home, you should see a dummy light.

 ## Resources
 Here are a few direct links to our documentation: